Handling a Data Breach Using Data Privacy Laws

 - File a report with the proper authorities of a data breach as soon as possible (or as required by your data privacy laws and only when the breach falls within notification parameter guidelines).
 Typically, notification is required when the personal data breach involves sensitive data, was accessed by unauthorized persons, and it can be determined that data subjects are in danger due to the breach.

-- Once you discover the data breach, you’ll need to inspect the severity and determine if this breach will adversely affect your customers according to the type of data stolen.
+- Once you discover the data breach, you’ll need to inspect the severity and determine if this information breach will adversely affect your customers according to the type of data stolen.
 Rocket Lawyer states: “Adverse effects and risks can include emotional and physical distress, financial loss, loss of reputation and other economic or social disadvantages to the individual.”

 - On the other hand, if the data breach doesn’t affect your customers negatively, and it was not done by unauthorized persons, you can choose not to report it at all.
 However, if you decide not to file the report, you must document your justification for it.

-- When notification is required, you must directly notify affected customers as soon as you discover the breach.
+- When notification is required, you must directly notify affected customers as soon as you discover the information breach.
 It’s especially needed when the data breach’s aftereffects could endanger affected customers’ safety or their assets.

 A Data breach’s aftereffects